Disappearance of Michael Dunahee: Initial search efforts

 At the time, the investigation into Dunahee's disappearance became one of the largest in Canadian history, and remains one of the largest today.
 Since he disappeared so quickly from a public place, police quickly classified his case as an abduction rather than a missing child case, and all detectives from the Victoria Police Department (VicPD) were called in.
-Hundreds of tips began coming in every hour from across North America, and during that time had to be written on carbon paper and sorted out manually.
+Hundreds of tips began coming in every hour from across North America, which during that time had to be written on carbon paper and sorted out manually.
 Police believe that if they had current technology, such as video surveillance, DNA techniques, and a computer system to sort out tips, the case might have been solved.

 Victoria detectives investigated known sex offenders and interviewed anyone who had been in the area around the time of Dunahee's disappearance, but were unable to find much information except a witness report that "a man in his late 40s or early 50s" with a brown van was near the playground.
 A month after Dunahee was last seen, police staged a re-enactment of his disappearance at Blanshard Elementary using a brown van, but were unable to produce any new leads.

 Reported sightings

 In 2006, reports of a young man who physically resembled Dunahee and was living in the Interior of British Columbia since 1990 breathed new life into the case.
 However, the man was confirmed by DNA testing not to be Dunahee.
 Three years later, police in Milwaukee, Wisconsin, found Dunahee's missing person poster at the home of Vernon Seitz, who confessed to his psychiatrist that he had murdered a child in 1959 when he was aged 12 and knew of another child killing.
 Seitz was later found dead by Milwaukee police, apparently from natural causes.
 In 2011, with the twentieth anniversary of Dunahee's disappearance approaching, police were notified of a man living in Chase, British Columbia, who looked like Dunahee, but DNA testing later confirmed that he was not.

 In 2013, a man with the username "Canuckels" posted on the message boards of the Vancouver Canucks' official website claiming that police were coming for a DNA test.
-They requested a blood sample from a man in Surrey who they believed could possibly be Dunahee.
+They requested a blood sample from a man in Surrey who they believed could be Dunahee.
 However, on September 9, the VicPD stated that the Surrey man was not Dunahee after DNA testing was done.

 In 2020, a TikToker by the name of "Shangerdanger" reportedly found the shirt Dunahee was said to be wearing at the time of his disappearance.
 The rare Teenage Mutant Ninja Turtle shirt was found submerged underwater, but after Dunahee's family contacted the TikToker, they saw the shirt and realized it was not the exact same shirt he was wearing during his disappearance.